With over 4.5 billion social media users across the globe, it's no wonder businesses need to be active on social media to connect with their audience.

 7. Sessions Analytics Report

-The Sessions report displays how many web sessions took place within a given time period on your site that were driven from social media.
+The Sessions report displays how many web sessions on your site took place within a given period driven by social media.

 8. New Contacts Analytics Report

-The New Contacts report displays how many new contacts have been created in HubSpot as a result of web sessions driven from social media within the selected time period.
+The New Contacts report displays how many new contacts have been created in HubSpot due to web sessions driven by social media within the selected period.

 Now you may be wondering what tools are available to help you pull these reports and data — next, we’ll cover some of your options.

-There are a plethora of social media analytics tools available today which is why identifying the right one for your business can seem like a daunting task.
+There are many social media analytics tools available today, which is why identifying the right one for your business can seem daunting.
 We’ve compiled the following list of seven of our favorites to help get you started.

 1. HubSpot Social Media Software

-(Note: Sprout Social is another social media software that integrates with HubSpot.)
+(Note: Sprout Social is another social media software integrates with HubSpot.)

-Next, let’s look at how to apply these tools and resources in your day-to-day work by reviewing the steps involved in tracking social media analytics (also known as your social media analytics strategy).
+Next, look at applying these tools and resources in your day-to-day work by reviewing the steps in tracking social media analytics (also known as your social media analytics strategy).

 Work through the following steps to begin tracking your social media analytics and gaining a better understanding of which parts of your processes are working and which need to be modified.
 Again, you can think of this as your social media analytics strategy.